Best camping axes and hatchets 2023: lightweight cutting tools

 This premium, hand-forged felling axe has a 1.5lb (approximately 700g) head and a 23in hickory handle.
 It’s not the most compact axe around, but that extra heft enables this axe to be used for heavier work like clearing trails, as well as general use around camp.

 The head is a fairly unusual but very versatile shape, well suited to both mid-size chopping and more detailed work.
-It feels very precise, with a large cutaway that allows the user to choke up on the handle for very fine control.
-Despite the longer handle, this makes it a good tool for carving and whittling projects.
+"It feels very precise" says our expert, "with a large cutaway that allows the user to choke up on the handle for very fine control".
+In two hands, we found the Åby is great for limbing logs, snedding branches, or felling small-to-medium-sized trees.
+In fact, it’s a fantastic axe for processing larger volumes of wood.

 You could just about strap this axe to the outside of a decent-sized trekking pack, and it’s no heavier than many shorter axes or the more robust hatchets out there.
 But we think the Åby delivers significantly more felling power than almost anything else in its weight class.
 It might be more than many campers need, and it isn’t cheap either.
 But if you want a lifelong camp companion for everything from bushcraft weekends to wilderness canoeing trips, this little powerhouse is our top pick for the best camping axe.